Aphorica/json-processor/README.md

 }
 ```

-Anything children under the comment key will be removed (you don't
+Any children under the comment key will be removed (you don't
 have to provide the comment key in child objects.)

 ## Invoking